 - Adjust oven rack to lower-middle position and heat oven to 325 degrees.
 Pat pork dry with paper towels and sprinkle with 1 teaspoon salt and ½ teaspoon pepper.

 - Heat oil in Dutch oven over medium-high heat until just smoking.
 Add half of pork and cook, stirring occasionally, until brown on all sides, about 8 minutes; transfer to bowl.
 (Reduce heat if bottom of pot begins to scorch.)
-Repeat with remaining pork.
+Repeat with remaining pork and set aside in bowl.

 - Stir in paprika, caraway seeds, and garlic and cook until fragrant.

-- Stir in water and pork and any accumulated juices.
+- Stir in water and pork and any accumulated juices from the bowl.

 - Cover, transfer to oven, and cook for 1 hour.